vitaly-t/pg-promise/README.md

 * instance of another object that implements its own `toPostgres`
 * instance of a regular object, one without `toPostgres` in it
 * another function, with recursion of any depth

+## Conversion Helpers

+The library provides several helper functions to convert javascript types into their proper PostgreSQL presentation that can be passed directly into queries or functions as parameters.
+All of such helper functions are located within namespace [pgp.as], and each function returns a formatted string when successful or throws an error when it fails.

 ## Query Files